airdaydev/airday/roadmap.md

 - [x] Done item: Don't allow movement within or to a particular list
 - [x] allow done items to hack into existing list dnd context
 - [x] Reinstate Done board
+- [] Dragging out of Done should undo its done start
+- [] Done items should be removed from normal lists
+- [] Done items should appear immediately in done list
 - [] Done board month headings
 - [] Done board chronological index
 - [] indexing system for nav